The Goal of Query Optimization

 The determination of which candidate plan to use is based on their relative environmental and resource usage costs coupled with various heuristic devices.
 The least costly plan is always used.

-Although the behavior of both types converges in theory, in practice, rule-based optimizers have proven to be less high-performing in decision support environments than cost-based optimizers.
-The Teradata Database query optimizer is cost-based.
+In practice, rule-based optimizers have proven to be less high-performing in decision support environments than cost-based optimizers.
+The database query optimizer is cost-based.

 Cost-based query optimizers also use rules, or heuristics, in certain situations where cost alone cannot determine the best plan from the set being evaluated, but the primary method of determining optimal plans is costing.
 Heuristics are also used to prune certain categories or particular branches of join order search trees from the join order evaluation space because experience indicates that they rarely yield optimal join orders, so they are not considered to be worth the effort it would take to evaluate them.